-The estimation of gross claims reserve involved management using a significant degree of judgement.
-The liabilities are based on the estimated ultimate cost of all claims incurred but not settled at 20 February 2022, whether reported or not, together with the unallocated loss adjustment expenses (ULAE).
+The estimation of gross claims reserve requires application of significant management judgement.
+The liabilities are based on the estimated ultimate cost of all claims incurred but not settled at 31 December 2022, whether reported or not, together with the unallocated loss adjustment expenses (ULAE).

-A range of methods, including statistical models were used to determine the claims provision.
+Management used a range of methods, including statistical models to determine the claims provision.
 Underlying these methods are several explicit or implicit assumptions relating to the expected settlement amount and settlement patterns of claims.